 Once in a while, on an August night, when the air is still and the clouds are away, a meteor flashes across the sky.
 It attracts the eye, embeds itself in the memory, and then, slower than it came, fades from view.
 If only it could have stayed longer, extended the spectacle, given time for the eyes and the mind to focus.
 And yet, the spectacle it does provide is enough for the watcher to recall the image whenever the fancy passes and to banish the ungrateful wish that it should have tarried.Read More »

 It was the dark flowing locks that first caught my attention.
 It was almost as far back as the start of the current millennium.
 I specify the current millennium because it does seem that Peter Trego has been around an awfully long time.
 I was sitting in the old River Stand at Taunton and Trego was running in hard from the River End.
 I don’t remember the match, just the locks, and the bowler putting everything into his bowling.
 He looked like he had a future in the game.Read More »

 A view from beyond the boundary…

-Around Christmas 2016 some memories of Hallam Moseley were posted on grockles.com after some footage of the John Player League appeared on one of the discussion threads.
+Around Christmas 2016 some memories of Hallam Moseley were posted on the grockles.com website after some footage of the John Player League appeared on one of the discussion threads.
 It brought back my own memories of Moseley and his time with Somerset.
-I posted the following, now expanded, article as a tribute to a player who gave his all to Somerset and touched the hearts of a generation of Somerset supporters.
+In response, I wrote the following, now expanded, article as a tribute to a player who gave his all to Somerset and touched the hearts of a generation of Somerset supporters.